 Reckless Proliferation of Camps

 The recent surge in volume of summer referee camps can be compared to the issue of most for-profit colleges.
 Too many take advantage of aspiring young students looking to better themselves.
-They are instead formulated to turn up more money for Division 1 referees looking to cash in on their stature.
+They are instead formulated to turn up more money for NCAA D1 referees looking to cash in on their stature.

-What's worse is that a lot of these camps are taking away from actual paid off-season opportunities.
+What's worse is that a lot of these camps are taking away well-paid off-season work opportunities.